jay-ramani/Video-Metadata-DB/README.md

 	sort /R "G:\My Drive\Projects\Video Resolution\video_metadata_db.txt" /O "G:\My Drive\Projects\Video Resolution\video_metadata_db.txt"
 	pause
 ```
-  Note: In the 3rd line above, ensure you set the path correctly for your Python installation, and in the 6th line, the path to where you download this video tagging file to.
+  Note: In the 3rd line above, ensure you set the path correctly for your Python installation, and in the 6th line, the path to where you download the Python script file to.

-  Once you're done with the above, all you have to do is right-click on any directory (or even a selection of them!) containing Matroska (.mkv) video files, use 'Send To' to send to the command name saved above ('Video Tagger.cmd', as in the example above), and the script will recursively scan through directories and tag your files with the title parsed from every file's name.
+  Once you're done with the above, all you have to do is right-click on any directory (or even a selection of them!) containing video files, use 'Send To' to send to the command name saved above ('Video Metadata DB Build.cmd', as in the example above), and the script will recursively scan through directories and query metadata from ffprobe supported video files.

   I've included this .cmd file as well, so feel free to edit and set parameters according to your installation.